electric-eloquence/feplet/ABOUT.md

 We are primarily concerned with the evaluation of expressions, not the execution of commands.
 Once past the object-oriented initialization, all function expressions receive input and return output, and do not render side-effects or log state.
-Functions (recursively) express new data but never mutate old data returned by previous expressions.
+Functions return new data but never mutate old data returned by previous functions.
 As a disclaimer, neither Feplet nor JavaScript are _purely_ functional.
-Entire data structures should not be considered immutable by virtue of being atomic units of data.
+In our case, entire data structures should not be considered immutable by virtue of being atomic units of data.
 Rather, they are _collections_ of immutable data.
-Purely functional languages provide the syntax and optimizations to add to data structures in a purely functional, as well as readable and performant, manner.
-With JavaScript, we'll have to make do with data structures providing just that: structure to data.
+Purely functional languages provide the syntax and optimizations to allow additions to data structures in a purely functional, as well as readable and performant, manner.
+With JavaScript Feplet, we'll have to make do with data structures providing just what their name states: structure to data.

 ### Where does the name come from?